-DENTAL LABORATORY TECHNOLOGY (DLT)
+DENTAL LABORATORY TECHNOLOGY (DLT) 2011-12 only

-DLT 101

-Introduction to Dental Laboratory Technology
+DLT 101 3 C/45 CH Introduction to Dental Laboratory Technology

 An introduction to Dental Laboratory Technology.
 This course examines the principles of dental laboratory management, the daily operation of the dental laboratory, its equipment, safety procedures, and routine business operation.
 Included are legal and ethical issues related to the Dental Laboratory.
 Infection control protocol, infectious diseases and aseptic procedures will be described as it relates to the dental laboratory professional.